 Heat a medium pan over high heat and sear both sides of the steaks for 4 minutes per side.
 Remove the steaks and set aside.

 Add in orange juice and steaks.
 Cook until steaks reach desired doneness, occasionally spooning sauce on top.
-I like to cook mine to medium-rare (about 145-150° using a meat thermometer).
+I like to cook mine to medium-rare (about 130-135°F / 55-57°C using a meat thermometer).

-Remove from heat and cut the steaks into strips.
-Serve them topped with orange zest and some of the sauce.
+Remove from heat and rest the steaks for 5 minutes before cutting them into strips.
+Serve them topped with orange zest and spoon some of that delicious sauce on top.

 Keywords: orange steak, steak